featurist/coypu/README.md

 ## Coypu is
 * A robust wrapper for browser automation on .net platform for [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) or [Microsoft Playwright](https://playwright.dev) that eases automating ajax-heavy websites and reduces coupling to the HTML, CSS & JS
-* A more intuitive DSL for interacting with the browser in the way a human being would, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara
+* A more intuitive API for interacting with the browser in the way a human being would, inspired by the ruby framework Capybara - http://github.com/jnicklas/capybara

 ## Demo

-Check out a [demo of Coypu](http://skillsmatter.com/podcast/open-source-dot-net/london-dot-net-user-group-may) from a talk given at Skills Matter in May 2011.
+Check out a [demo of Coypu](http://skillsmatter.com/podcast/open-source-dot-net/london-dot-net-user-group-may) from a talk given at Skills Matter way back in May 2011.

-## Using Coypu

-### Browser session
+## Browser session

 Open a browser session like so: